hauska7/hauska7.github.io/responsible.markdown

 Potencjalne gry: Wormsy, Heroes 3, Kozacy 3, Age of Empires 2, Age of Empires 3, Achtung die kurve, Call of Duty 4.

 zerotier-cli join c7c8172af1a7fab6

-# English

-### Responsible

-every one of us trusts in one of us

-we trust in one of us

-one of us decides for all of us

-we act together

-we are responsible